This content brought to you by:

-Infectious (or communicable) diseases include illnesses such as tuberculosis (TB), measles, whooping cough (pertussis) and many different bugs that can give people vomiting and diarrhoea.
+Infectious (or communicable) diseases include illnesses such as measles, tuberculosis (TB) and whooping cough (pertussis) and many different bugs that can give people vomiting and diarrhoea.
 These diseases are called “infectious” because they can spread to other people, either from:

 - other people who are sick; or

 - through having contact with infected animals/insects; or